-A lot of reading happens online and I’ve tried to improve this, too.
+A lot of the reading you do happens online, of course … and you can improve this, too.

-Why this is not completely ubiquitous by now is a mystery.
+Why this form of reading is not completely ubiquitous by now is a mystery.
 I would pay a decent amount of money to read articles on my Apple Watch with this!

-I started using Spreed, a Chrome extension that relies on the same idea, and I go through articles a lot faster: I read a long piece on the New Yorker, today, that would’ve taken me about 35-40 minutes on paper.
-I read it in less than 20 minutes thanks to Spreed.
-Also, I am not distracted by ads…
+Just today, I read a long piece on the New Yorker that would’ve taken me about 35-40 minutes on paper.
+I finished it in less than 20 minutes, thanks to Spreed.
+(Bonus?
+No ads.)

 Reading more wouldn’t mean much without better retention.